 Recent research shows that if you want optimal health for your dog, a supplement of probiotics for dogs that contains 10 beneficial strains of bacteria or more is best.

-This probiotic supplement contains 11 stabilized strains of beneficial bacteria as well as a prebiotic.
+This probiotic supplement contains 14 stabilized species of beneficial bacteria.
 It is easy to administer.
 Just sprinkle the powder on your dog's food!